Carolyn Phillips, Interim Director

 Guy Toles, Braille Production Manager

 As the braille production manager, Guy Toles helps process braille orders from our members.
 This includes transcribing, proofreading, and creating tactile graphics for orders completed internally as well as managing projects that are outsourced.
 Guy earned a bachelor's in marketing from the University of Georgia and brings five years of braille transcribing experience to AMAC.
 He is also certified through the Library of Congress as a Literary and Mathematics Braille Transcriber.

-Raminta Zebrauskas, Video Production Manager
+Raminta Zebrauskas, Digital Learning and Communications Manager